Philippines' President says he'll 'break up' with US, tells Obama 'go to hell'

 "It will be unrelenting," the President said.

-On Tuesday, Duterte defended his threats to kill criminals, saying he used similar language when he was mayor of Davao.
+Duterte also defended his threats to kill criminals, saying he used similar language when he was mayor of Davao.

 "If you will not leave my city, I will kill you," he reminisced.